Last updated: June 26, 2018 at 15:33 pm

 Softening a Scratchy Knitted Project

 You can use 3 different products to soften finished projects: fabric softener, hair conditioner, and vinegar (in order from most to least expensive).
+Or, you can use equipment: a steam iron, if you have one.

 You can use whatever you have on hand and/or whatever you’re most comfortable with.